capsidjs/capsid/README.md

 <script src="path/to/class-component.js"></script>
 ```

+Because class-component.js is a jQuery plugin, you need to load jquery.js first.

 ## APIs

-### `$.cc` namespace
+### `$.cc` namespace (static namespace)

-or static APIs.

 #### `$.cc.register(className, func)`

-This registers a class component by its name and defining function.
+This registers a initializing function `func` to the class name `className`.

 - className `String` The name of the class component
-- func `Function` The defining function of the class component
+- func `Function` The initilizing function of the class component

 ```js
 $.cc.register('clear-btn', function (elem) {